-Nevada law prohibits entrapment, which is when police trick or lure you into committing a crime when you had no prior intentions of doing so.
+Nevada law prohibits entrapment, which is when police lure or trick you into committing a crime that you had no prior intentions of committing.
 If you can show that the police entrapped you, courts will typically dismiss the criminal charges.

 Entrapment is a common defense in Nevada cases where undercover officers made the arrest.
 This typically includes such charges as: